LeoneLal/Projet_Laravel/README.md

 To carry out this project we used the Laravel PHP framework.
 We developped this project with Visual Studio Code.

+## Architecture
+Our project is divide in two parts , one is an operationel website and the seconds is a start of API using some links to ues.

+**Website :**
+The website is divide in trhee parts, where you can create,modify or delete.
+- Company
+- Contact
+- Request

+Each of them has
+- Controller
+- Views
+- Routes
+- Models

+**Api :**
+- Middleware

 ## Authors